leehyon/koh-garden/content/setup/mac-terminal-file-managers.md

     }
 }
 ```

-### Ranger
-If you hit `Shift + S`, it opens a new shell on the current directory.
-Then if you hit `Ctrl + D` on the shell, it goes back to `ranger`.
-This workaround is often good enough.
+You can find more details [here](https://github.com/jarun/nnn/wiki/Basic-use-cases#configure-cd-on-quit).

 ### Yazi

-Using this `yy` shell wrapper that provides the ability to change the current working directory when exiting Yazi.
+Use the following `yy` shell wrapper that provides the ability to change the current working directory when exiting Yazi.

 ```shell
 function yy() {
 	local tmp="$(mktemp -t "yazi-cwd.XXXXXX")"